-Athena completed the Master of Teaching (Secondary) research pathway.
+Athena completed the Master of Teaching (Secondary) research pathway after graduating from her Bachelor of Arts with the University of Melbourne.
 The mix of practical classroom teaching and educational theory has enabled her to better reflect on her own teaching methods, and she hopes to one day return to complete a PhD.

 The reason why I chose Secondary teaching was because we are at that transition phase in a student's life.
 You're there to see them progress through to adolescence and then adulthood when they exit school.
 It's really amazing seeing that transition of students and also being the one to guide them through that.